patilsuraj767/connection-manager/README.md

 # Connection-manager

 Connection-manager is the CLI tool build in Golang for managing ssh connection.
-It helps in storing the servers ipaddress/hostname, username and password so that we can ssh the system in just one click.
+It helps in storing the server's ipaddress/hostname, username and password so that we can ssh the server in just one click.

 ## Installation